Lapis Lazuli: Properties, Facts and Photos

 The Sar-e Sang mines are some of the world's oldest and most difficult to reach.
 The only access is by a network of narrow trails high on treacherous slopes in the Hindu Kush Mountains.

-Although several mines were once in operation, only one is in use today.Lapis lazuli can also be found in Siberia and Chile, but not in such abundance.
-In recent years, the quality of some stone from Chile has rivalled that of Afghanistan.
+Although several mines were once in operation, only one is in use today.Indian man sitting on the floor polishing rough lapis lazuli on a rock polishing machine.Lapis lazuli can also be found in Siberia and Chile, but not in such abundance.
+In recent years, the quality of some stone from Chile has rivalled that of Afghanistan, but it's very difficult to source.

-On the Mohs scale of hardness, lapis lazuli grades 5 to 5.5, so stones scratch quite easily.
+On the Mohs scale of hardness, lapis lazuli grades 5 to 5.5, so it can scratch quite easily.

 Source of the Pigment Ultramarine

-Ultramarine, a vibrant and highly prized deep blue pigment, was historically produced by grinding the mineral lazurite.
-However, because lazurite was extremely rare, lapis lazuli, which contains lazurite, was often used instead.
+Ultramarine, a vibrant and highly prized deep blue pigment, was historically produced by grinding lapis lazuli.

 The name 'ultramarine' comes from the Latin 'ultra mare,' meaning "beyond the sea," because lapis was sourced from Afghanistan, far beyond Europe.